 A Creative Lesson in Civil Disobedience for Corporate Leaders

-Like Dorothy in the Wizard of Oz, the dragged United Airlines passenger was just trying to get home.
+Like Dorothy in the Wizard of Oz, the dragged passenger was just trying to get home, and like a civil rights protestor, he was disobeying an unjust rule.

 The United Airlines’ rule book prevents its employees from doing the right thing, and the rule makers (Big Brothers) sit in silos where they cannot hear the front-line employees saying that a rule is foul.

-The United Airlines’ rule book is missing the most fundamental rule which is “ignore all the rules, and just do the right thing.” — Curtis Panasuk, Creativity Instructor
+The United Airlines’ rule book is missing the most fundamental rule which is “ignore all the rules, and just do the right thing.” – Curtis Panasuk

-Oh yes, United Airlines did apply a band aid and change some rules so that future passengers will not be dragged (United offers bumped fliers up to $10,000 after video flap).
+United Airlines did change this one “dragging” rule to reduce the chance that future passengers will be dragged (United offers bumped fliers up to $10,000 after video flap).

 The dragged United Airlines passenger is a hero because his sacrifice changed the outrageous policy of forcing customers off flights.
 This incident is an example of civil disobedience popularized by Gandhi who borrowed the idea from Thoreau.